dhanauer/hedge-phrases/README.md

 # hedge-phrases

-This repository contains 2 files:
+This repository contains 3 primary files:

 1. A paper presented at the 2012 American Medical Informatics Association (AMIA) Annual Symposium.